-Aspiration Pneumonia in Elderly Patients
+Aspiration Pneumonia in Elderly Nursing Home Patients

 Aspiration Pneumonia Can Be Prevented in Nursing Home Residents

 Pneumonia is a serious infection of one or both lungs.
 The most common types of pneumonia are viral pneumonia and bacterial pneumonia caused by the flu virus and Streptococcus bacteria, respectively.
-However, there are a multitude of other types of pneumonia.

 A special type of pneumonia called aspiration pneumonia is a lung infection that occurs after food, blood, stomach acid, or vomit is aspirated, or inhaled, into the lungs.
-Though it is not the most common type of pneumonia, aspiration pneumonia is a life-threatening and largely preventable disease.

 In a 2013 study, it was calculated that 21% of cases involving aspiration pneumonia culminated in death within 30 days.
 Most cases of aspiration pneumonia in nursing homes and hospitals could have been prevented through appropriate supervision from the staff.
 If an aspiration pneumonia event results in the wrongful death of the patient, a nursing home abuse lawsuit should be considered.